 In contrast, the groups formed remotely over Zoom had excellent small group discussions, and because everyone’s faces were visible, learning and practicing social work skills worked well.

-Any new or returning MSSA student who anticipates not residing in the Cleveland area must notify the Mandel School by sending an email message to email@example.com as soon as possible.
+Any new or returning MSW student who anticipates not residing in the Cleveland area must notify the Mandel School by sending an email message to firstname.lastname@example.org as soon as possible.

 Students who choose to participate in class remotely may contact the Mandel School Academic Affairs office to confirm their preference.
 Send your request through email: email@example.com with 1) subject line student request for remote only for student enrolled in on-ground or on-campus instruction; 2) message: I request to attend my on-campus courses remote only with your name, cell phone number and student identification number.